Donald Trump Will Win If Democrats Nominate Elizabeth Warren, Says Progressive Commentator

 According to Ball, unlike Sanders and Biden, Warren stands to benefit from candidates such as Kamala Harris, Cory Booker, Pete Buttigieg, and Beto O’Rourke dropping out of the race — all of them appeal to affluent white liberals, which means their support will like likely go to Warren, and that could carry her to victory in the Democratic primary.

-Having wooed well-off liberals, Warren could win in key early states — the “overwhelmingly white” New Hampshire and Iowa — which would generate more enthusiasm for her campaign among voters of color, who are then likely to throw their support behind her as well, according to the pundit.
+Having established support from well-off liberals, Warren could then win in the “overwhelmingly white” key early states — New Hampshire and Iowa — which would then generate more enthusiasm for her campaign among voters of color.
+This would likely spur them to throw their support behind Warren, eventually landing her the Democratic party nomination.

-The “Rachel Maddow vote,” as Ball calls it, may be enough to help Warren win the Democratic nomination, but that does not necessarily mean that she would be able to beat Trump.
-On the contrary, according to the progressive commentator, this means that Warren would lose to the Republican incumbent.
+The “Rachel Maddow vote,” as Ball calls it, may be enough to help Warren win the Democratic nomination, but that does not mean that she would be able to beat Trump.
+On the contrary, according to the progressive commentator, Warren would lose to the Republican incumbent.

 The distaste most Americans have for politicians like Warren, according to Ball, has nothing to do with ideology, but everything to do with culture.

-“There’s a reason why Biden and Bernie tend to appeal to working class voters and have broad overlap between their coalitions in spite of their ideological distance,” she said, suggesting that Warren, who is pitching herself as a Harvard professor with a “plan” to solve America’s problems, can woo affluent Democratic primary voters but not the working class in key states, which she would have to do to beat Trump.
+“There’s a reason why Biden and Bernie tend to appeal to working class voters and have broad overlap between their coalitions in spite of their ideological distance,” she said, suggesting that Warren, who is pitching herself as a Harvard professor with a “plan” to solve America’s problems, can appeal to affluent Democratic primary voters but not the working class, which she would have to do to beat Trump.

 “To put it quite simply, Warren is a wine track candidate,” Ball said, proceeding to explain that she used to be a strong supporter of Warren, but no longer trusts her because the Massachusetts senator appears to have embraced the Democratic establishment, and now “secretly courts Hillary Clinton.”